 As the agency responsible for promoting waste diversion and reduction in Nova Scotia, Divert NS works in partnership and collaboration with a variety of organizations across the province.
 Our strategic direction is closely aligned with Nova Scotia’s solid waste management strategy and regulations, as well as the seven solid waste management regions.
 We also work closely with other environmentally-minded organizations to enhance our province and our environment.
 With everyone working together, we are better able to reduce, reuse, recycle, and recover resources.

-We work with the Department of the Environment to develop and implement programs to help Nova Scotia reach its waste diversion goals through funding and partnership.
+We work with Nova Scotia Environment and Climate Change to develop and implement programs to help Nova Scotia reach its waste diversion goals through funding and partnership.

 Nova Scotia’s Solid Waste Management Regions

-Divert NS provides funding to the seven solid waste management regions listed below on an annual basis.
-Each year we disperse a minimum of 70% of our net revenues to our municipal partners to help fund waste diversion programs, municipal approved programs, education and awareness contracts, and other waste disposal programs.
-However, Divert NS is not involved with curbside collection — municipalities provide this service to Nova Scotians.
+Divert NS is not involved with curbside collection — municipalities provide this service to Nova Scotians.
+However, we provide funding to the seven solid waste management regions on an annual basis.
+Each year we disperse a minimum of 70% of our net revenues to our municipal partners to help fund waste diversion programs, municipal approved programs, education and awareness contracts, enforcement, and other waste disposal programs.

 Inspiring Environmental Change

-The Clean Foundation is a not-for-profit, non-governmental organization founded in 1988.
+Clean Foundation is a not-for-profit, non-governmental organization founded in 1988.
 The organization provides the knowledge, tools, and inspiration needed to encourage the individual actions that add up to positive environmental change.
 They work for a clean climate and clean water – and to help reach these green goals, they foster and support clean leaders.
-Clean runs a variety of programs including the following programs funded in part by Divert NS:
+Clean runs a variety of educational programs including Eddie’s Litterless Road Tour and Eddie’s Litterless Quest, which are funded in part by Divert NS.
+These puppet shows encourage youth across the province to put litter in its place.